KX Software Engineer Salary in United States | $90.8K-$103K+ | Levels.fyi

 The median Software Engineer compensation in United States package at KX totals $103K per year.
-View the base salary, stock, and bonus breakdowns for KX's total compensation packages.
+View the base salary, equity, and bonus breakdowns for KX's total compensation packages.
 Last updated: 10/1/2025

 Company